 You do not need to stick to any rules of photography.
 Experiment and find out what works for you.
-Push beyond what you are comfortable with.
 Break the rules.
 Make your own.

 Be prepared to create some pretty weird looking photos.
-Know that many times your photography ideas will not work.
-With a good digital workflow where you review your images and compare them, this will help your learn.
+Know that many times your photography composition ideas will not work.
+With a good digital workflow where you review your images and compare them, this will help you learn.

 As you explore different ways of composing photos, you will begin to enjoy using certain techniques.
 Stick with these.
 As you identify ones you have used and love the results, use them more.